 Naaman doubted until the time when he was cleansed; but you are cleansed by now, and so you should not have doubts.

 St. Ambrose was the bishop of Milan, Italy who baptized St. Augustine in the second half of the 4th century AD.
-This excerpt on the power of the waters of baptism from his treatise On the Mysteries (nn.
-12-16, 19: SC 25 bis, 162-164) is used in the Roman Catholic Office of Readings on Tuesday of the 15th week in ordinary time.
-It is addressed to those who have just received the sacrament of baptism, showing them the many types or prefigurations of the waters of baptism to be found in the Old Testament Scriptures.
-This a wonderful meditation for those participating in RCIA.
+This excerpt on the types which prefigured the waters of baptism in the Old Testament Scriptures comes from his treatise On the Mysteries (nn.
+12-16, 19: SC 25 bis, 162-164).
+It appears in the Roman Catholic Office of Readings on Tuesday of the fifteenth (15th) week in ordinary time.
+The accopanying biblical reading is from 1 Kings 19: 1-21.

 For the previous section of Ambrose’s On the Mysteries, click here.

 For the next section of Ambrose’s On the Mysteries, click here.